microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.afterEach

 Declares an `afterEach` hook that is executed after each test.
-When called in the scope of a test file, runs before each test in the file.
-When called inside a [`method: Test.describe`] group, runs before each test in the group.
+When called in the scope of a test file, runs after each test in the file.
+When called inside a [`method: Test.describe`] group, runs after each test in the group.

 ### param: Test.afterEach.hookFunction
 - `hookFunction` <[function]\([Fixtures], [TestInfo]\)>